dmstr/yii2-pages-module/README.md

 #### Traits

-We use the `\dmstr\db\traits\ActiveRecordAccessTrait` to have a check access behavior on active record level
+We use the `\dmstr\activeRecordPermissions\ActiveRecordAccessTrait` to have a check access behavior on active record level

 - Owner Access
 - Read Access